 The protests, tagged #FearlessInOctober, quickly gained momentum on social media, just two months after the #EndBadGovernance movement rocked the nation.
 The grievances behind both demonstrations remain similar: the reversal of petrol subsidy removal, a reduction in electricity tariffs, and an end to economic policies they claim are anti-people.

-In Abuja, the Federal Capital Territory, protesters assembled in the Utako district, waving the Nigerian Green-White-Green flag and holding up banners with bold messages like “EndBadGovernance,” “Diaspora Voting Now,” and “EndHighLivingCosts.”
+In Abuja on Independence Day, the Federal Capital Territory, protesters assembled in the Utako district, waving the Nigerian Green-White-Green flag and holding up banners with bold messages like “EndBadGovernance,” “Diaspora Voting Now,” and “EndHighLivingCosts.”
 The protests coincided with a national public holiday, bringing the city’s already bustling streets to a standstill.

 Meanwhile, in Lagos, the country’s economic hub, a similar scene unfolded.
 Protesters, mostly young people, flooded the iconic Ikeja UnderBridge area, chanting slogans and brandishing banners with statements like “Hunger Dey” and “Reverse Neoliberal Policies.”
 Activist Omoyele Sowore, a known figure in Nigerian protests, joined the Lagos rally and led demonstrators towards Gani Fawehinmi Park in Ojota, a historical site for civil rights protests.